HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [Pages_DFD.png](modules_images/Pages_DFD.png)*

 **Description:**
-This Data Flow Diagram illustrates the flow of data and interactions between the user, frontend components, backend services, and the database for the Main Application Pages module.
-It highlights the main processes, API calls, and how information is exchanged in real time.
+This diagram shows how the routing system handles user navigation and renders the appropriate page components.
+It illustrates the client-side routing flow and how different pages are loaded and displayed to users.

 ### Login
 ```mermaid